 The Shed of the Year 2014 is a per

 The three main shed types include wooden, metal, and plastic (or resin).
 Wooden sheds are generally made from softwoods that include pine or spruce, but can also be made from larch or Douglas fir, and the more expensive and wonderfully scented cedar.
 Most sheds in the U.K are made from wood, but there are metal sheds and plastic (or resin) sheds available.
 Metal sheds are sometimes chosen for their resistance to rot and the decreased possibility of catching fire, while plastic sheds are sometimes chosen for their ease of fitting together and their minimal requirement for maintenance.
 Choosing a shed type really just depends upon the needs and taste of the gardener.

 The wooden shed is the traditional shed type; it is one that can be created in just about any size or shape imaginable.
 Wooden sheds are completely customisable.
-They can be painted in any colour and design, which makes it easy to match the shed to t
+They can be painted in any colour and design, which makes it easy to match the shed to the house and the surround

 About Phil McCann

 Phil McCann has worked on BBC Gardener's World and is an experienced horticultrual consultant, previously working for the RHS, Unwins Seeds and Hillier Nurseries.

 Phil has kindly used his experience to provide us with a great 10-step guide to perfect container gardening, leaving few excuses not to get started straight away.

 Containers come in all shapes and sizes and ultimately you should only choose one's you are happy with.
 After all, you are the one having to look at it every day for years and years.
 Funky plastic containers fit modern, cutting edge gardens whereas stately terracotta, getting cheaper every year, fit most gardens.
 But you don't even need to buy in containers.
 Baked bean and soup cans when emptied and cleaned make lovely little homes for single pelargoniums or a bunch of living basil.